kunjee17/fnconf18-scaling-elmish-app/slides/index.md

 ```

-' Simple F# code with it's specific Unit of Measure feature.
+' Here is a simple F# code with its specific Unit of Measure feature.
 A tight guard against how you define units.
-Specially useful in Finance and Science / Mathematics obviously.
-' It is basically like Scalajs or Cloujure Script converting respective language to JavaScript.
+It is very helpful in the industry like Finance, Biology, Research etc.

 ---